 It’s one thing to think big.
 It’s another thing to think so big that you never reach your goals.
 Let’s say you offer employees a quarterly incentive for getting 90% positive reviews on social media.
 That’s a challenging goal, but it’s not impossible.

 But what if your goal is even bigger: 100% satisfaction?
-Are you a better leader for setting a bigger goals?
+Are you a better leader for setting a bigger goal?
 Not necessarily.
 If just one tenant leaves a negative review, your incentive is shot for the whole quarter.

 At that rate, you’re unlikely to reach your goals, and employees won’t want to work harder for the incentive.